The Crisis Threatening Professional Photography

 Having my camera helped me capture the excitement of opening the girls’ bottles and treasure the moment forever.

 I love to play my trumpet, and I played in the band and orchestra for most of my school years.
-Then, when I went to East Carolina University, I played in the marching band and played in the Jazz Band.
+Then, when I went to East Carolina University, I played in the marching band and the Jazz Band.

-I had a lot of talent but never practiced enough to play professionally.
+I had a lot of talent, but never practiced enough to play professionally.

 I work with Dan Cathy and love talking with him about the trumpet.
-Dan almost became a professional musician before joining the family business Chick-fil-A. Here is a link to Dan playing.
+Dan almost became a professional musician before joining the family business, Chick-fil-A. Here is a link to Dan playing.

 Do you want to get better?
 If so, where is your camera?
 You need to shoot every day; just like a professional musician, you must practice so that when you perform, it is at your highest level of ability.